alphabt/vueapp/README.md

 # Sample Vue.js and Babylon.js app

-This repro is a simple starter for experimenting with using the Vue.js, Vuetify, and Babylon.js libraries.
+This is a simple starter for experimenting with using the Vue.js, Vuetify, and Babylon.js libraries.

 ## Installation and usage